vinit1234singh/GoTrip-solutionToTravelAgent/README.md

 - Create a **modern Angular UI** with Material components and utility-first styling (Tailwind).
 - Integrate and handle **third‑party payment gateways** (Stripe) end-to-end.
 - Work with **modular codebases** (separate backend and frontend) and Git-based workflows.

-## Possible Improvements / Roadmap

-- JWT-based authentication and refresh tokens.
-- Multi-tenant support for multiple travel agencies.
-- Advanced analytics dashboards for bookings and revenue.
-- Email/SMS notifications for booking confirmations and reminders.
-- Dockerization and CI/CD pipeline for deployment.

 ## Contact